garlic-bred/chronos-carpet-addons/README.md

 * Type: `boolean`
 * Default value: `false`
 * Categories: `CREATIVE`, `CHRONOS`

+### disableNetherPortalCollisionCheck
+Disable laggy nether portal collision checks introduced in 1.19.3.
+Large mobs may suffocate in nether portals if this is enabled.
+* Type: `boolean`
+* Default value: `false`
+* Categories: `OPTIMIZATION`, `CHRONOS`

 ### ignoreExistingRaids
 Allows raids to start within 96 blocks of existing raids.
 May be useful for designing raid farms.